Abrish-seng/IoT-Based-Smart-Agriculture-to-optimize-water-usage/README.md

    - Monitor the Arduino board and other components to ensure the code runs as expected.

 6. **Analyze Results**:
-   - Observe the behavior of your Arduino project within the simulation environment.
+   - Observe the behavior of the Arduino project within the simulation environment.
    - Make any necessary adjustments to the code or the Proteus design and re-run the simulation if required.

 For detailed instructions and troubleshooting, refer to the Proteus documentation or support resources.